genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

 ```

 :::tip
-You can use the `lerna add` command (instead of `npm install`) if you need to add more dependencies, since the app is a [lerna managed](https://lerna.js.org/) monorepo.
+You can use the `lerna add` command (instead of `npm install`) if you need to add more dependencies, because the app is a [lerna-managed](https://lerna.js.org/) monorepo.
 :::

 :::warning
-You should **not** use `npm install` to install packages as advised in [the lerna documentation](https://lerna.js.org/docs/faq#how-do-i-add-a-package-to-my-lerna-repository).
+Do **not** use `npm install` to install packages as advised in [the lerna documentation](https://lerna.js.org/docs/faq#how-do-i-add-a-package-to-my-lerna-repository).
-It may work initially but over time it can cause errors in the dependency tree and stop your application building.
+It might work initially, but over time it can cause errors in the dependency tree and stop your application from building.

-If you do run into issues due to doing this you should be able to
-recover running `$ npm run clean:all && npm run bootstrap` which will clear all dependency packages and download/link them again.
+If you do run into issues after running `npm install`, you should be able to recover by running `$ npm run clean:all && npm run bootstrap`.
+This will clear all dependency packages and download/link them again.
 :::

-The `devDependencies` section is for dependencies which are only to used in development - think of tools such as linters.
-These additional dependencies will not be added to the final production bundle and hence will not increase the download size of the application to the user's browser.
+The `devDependencies` section is for dependencies that are only to used in development - think of tools such as linters.
+These additional dependencies will not be added to the final production bundle and so will not increase the download size of the application to the user's browser.

 ```javascript
   "devDependencies": {